huggingface/transformers/docs/source/training.rst

 .. _trainer:

-Fine-tuning in PyTorch with Trainer
+Fine-tuning in PyTorch with the Trainer API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since PyTorch does not provide a training loop, the 🤗 Transformers library provides a :class:`~transformers.Trainer`